ZoeLiao/zoeliao.github.io/K8s/CKAD/09_select_node.md

 ---

 ## Affinity
-- Ensure a pod be scheduled on a specific node.
+- To ensure a pod to be scheduled on a specific node.

 ### Types
 - Available: